jamesdale001/ml_snippets/README.md

 # ml_snippets
-Snippets of code frequently used in building ML models
+Snippets of code I frequently use in building ML models